ArchipelagoMW/Archipelago/docs/world api.md

     game: str = "My Game"  # name of the game/world options = mygame_options  # options the player can set
     topology_present: bool = True  # show path to required location checks in spoiler

-    # While this is set to True in *any* AutoWorld, the entire DataPackage is considered in testing mode and will be
-    # retrieved by clients on every connection.
-    development_mode: bool = False

     # ID of first item and location, could be hard-coded but code may be easier
     # to read with this as a propery.